apache/druid/integration-tests/README.md

 ### Debugging Druid while running tests

-For your convenience, Druid processes running inside Docker have debugging enabled at following debugging ports.
+For your convenience, Druid processes running inside Docker have been debugging enabled at following debugging ports:

 | Process | Remote Debugging Port |
 | --- | :---: |